Behavioral Health Care

 At Families First Health Center, we believe in treating the whole person.
 That’s why we offer behavioral health services to complement medical care for our patients.
 Please note, all of the services listed below are for Families First Health Center patients only — but everyone is welcome to become a Health Center patient.

 Counselors help patients manage health conditions including anxiety, depression, substance misuse, diabetes and other chronic illnesses.
 They also support patients in making changes such as improving diet and exercise habits or reducing substance misuse.
 Your primary-care provider at Families First can refer you to a counselor.
-Both individual and group counseling are offered.
+Both individual and group counseling are offered, in both Portsmouth and Seabrook.

 A Psychiatric Nurse Practitioner gives Families First patients more access to treatment for mental health conditions than can be found at most primary-care practices.